benhmoore/Argon/README.md

 argonInfo: "user created"
 ```

 If you didn't get that message, make sure the permissions for the directory you uploaded Argon are set to '0777'.
 Also, check the console for any error messages.
-If the problem still persists, you can send us an email at [argon@loadfive.com][2].
+If the problem still persists, you can send me an email at [moore.h.ben@gmail.com][2].

 Argon setup is now complete!
 ___